Mohammed el Gharani: Writ of habeas corpus

-On January 14, 2009, US District Court Judge Richard Leon ordered Al Qarani's released.
-Leon dismissed all the US allegations that Al Garani had been observed in Afghanistan, because there was no evidence to support them—other than denunciations from two other captives—captives whose credibility he questioned.
+On January 14, 2009, US District Court Judge Richard Leon ordered el Gharani's released.
+Leon dismissed all the US allegations that el Gharani had been observed in Afghanistan, because there was no evidence to support them—other than denunciations from two other captives—captives whose credibility he questioned.

-First phone call home
+First phone call

-Muhammad Al Qarani was allowed his first phone call home on April 16, 2009.
-However, instead, he phoned former captive, recently released Al Jazeera journalist Sami Al Hajj.
+Muhammad el Gharani was allowed his first phone call on April 16, 2009.
+He phoned former captive, recently released Al Jazeera journalist Sami Al Hajj.
 He told Al Hajj that conditions had worsened after the election of United States President Barack Obama.
-Al Qarani was repatriated less than two months after the call, on June 13, 2009.
+El Gharani was returned to Chad less than two months after the call, on June 13, 2009.

-Repatriation
+Return to Chad

-On June 11, 2009, the Department of Justice reported that they had repatriated an Iraqi captive and a Chadian captive from Guantanamo to their home countries.
+On June 11, 2009, the Department of Justice reported that they had "repatriated" an Iraqi captive and a Chadian captive from Guantanamo to their home countries.

-Andy Worthington, the author of The Guantanamo Files, reported that he was still not free after his repatriation, that he being held by Chadian security forces, who described his Chadian detention as a formality.
+Andy Worthington, the author of The Guantanamo Files, reported that el Gharani was still not free after his return, as he was held by Chadian security forces, who described this detention as a formality.

-Reuters reports that Commander Jeffrey Gordon continued to insist that Al Garani was older than he claimed.
+Reuters reports that Commander Jeffrey Gordon continued to insist that el Gharani was older than he claimed.

-The BBC reports that after his repatriation Al Garani has not been able to receive any official identity documents, because Chad officials are not sure he is actually a citizen.
-They report that since Al Garani grew up in Saudi Arabia he is unable to speak to any other Chadians in their local language.
-Saudi Arabia had, as of 2009, refused to allow Al Qarani to return and be united with his parents.
+The BBC reports that after his return to Chad, el Gharani has not been able to receive any official identity documents, because Chadian officials are not sure he is actually a citizen.
+They report that since el Gharani grew up in Saudi Arabia he is unable to speak to any other Chadians in their local language.
+Saudi Arabia had, as of 2009, refused to allow el Gharani to return and be united with his parents.

 Performance with Laurie Anderson

-Avant Garde musician Laurie Anderson collaborated with al Garani in a work entitled Habeas Corpus, based on his life.
+Avant Garde musician Laurie Anderson collaborated with el Gharani in a work entitled Habeas Corpus, based on his life.

-Al Garani can't travel to the United States, so his participation will be via telepresence.
-Anderson called al Garani very articulate.
+El Gharani can't travel to the United States, so his participation is via telepresence.
+Anderson praised el Gharani's extremely articulate description of his experience.

 Literature and Comic Book

-Jérôme Tubiana published the story from El-Gharani's point of view.
+Jérôme Tubiana published the story from el Gharani's point of view.
 This was adapted to a graphic novel drawn by Alexandre Franc under the title Guantánamo Kid.
 The comic is released in English, French and German (Dargaud) translation and endorsed by Amnesty International.